ANDREA SLAVIN

 BIO

-I was born in Los Angeles and fell in love with colors early on.
-I remember a kindergarten art project made with sprinkled hot pink and turquoise tempera and a lot of the colorful clothes from my childhood closet.
+I am from Los Angeles and fell in love with colors at a young age.
+Early color memories include a turquoise and hot pink kindergarten art project and colorful clothes from my childhood closet.

-My Hungarian grandmother had been a dress designer in New York City, and I grew up surrounded by silk fabrics, dress parts, lace and other notions left over from her business.
+My Hungarian grandmother had been a dress designer in New York City, and I grew up surrounded by silk fabrics, partially made dresses, lace and other trims left over from her business.
 We used to go fabric shopping together and I kept some of the wonderful clothes she made me.

-My mother also sewed beautifully (but I did not).
-She made at least one outfit for my Barbie doll with tiny buttons on it.
+My mother also sewed beautifully, and she made me at least one Barbie doll outfit with very tiny buttons on it.
 Although Barbie bored me, I did like the clothes!

-As a teenager in the 1960's-1970's I embroidered, made beaded necklaces, patched my jeans, made brightly colored pencil drawings trying to emulate Peter Max's style and taught myself macramé.
-I had a belt woven on an inkle loom and that inspired me to learn how to weave.
+As a teenager in the 1960’s and 1970’s I embroidered, made beaded necklaces, patched my jeans, tried to draw and color like Peter Max, made a knitted rainbow belt, crocheted granny squares and taught myself macramé.
+I had a belt woven on an inkle loom and that inspired me to learn to weave.

-In college I decided I did not want to become a social worker after all, changed my major to art and got a B.A. at San Francisco State University.
-Later I attended Fiberworks Center for the Textile Arts in Berkeley.
-As a student I learned multiple kinds of on and off loom techniques, dyeing, spinning and card weaving.
+In college I finally decided not to become a social worker.
+Instead, I chose art—immersing myself in textile classes at San Francisco State University and later at Fiberworks Center for the Textile Arts in Berkeley.
+It was fun experimenting with multiple on and off loom techniques, dyeing, spinning and card weaving.